 The people of Sagada have a different idea about the afterlife than most of us.
 Instead of burying coffins into the ground, they hang the coffins in the cave, believing that the higher they are, there is a higher chance of their spirit reaching a higher nature in the afterlife.
 It’s eerie, but an astonishing view.

 Another UNESCO World Heritage Site in the Philippines, established in the 16thcentury, Vigan is one of the best-preserved Spanish colonial cities in Asia.
-Visiting Vigan will make you feel as you have been teleported to Spain, with all the perfectly preserved buildings and cobblestone streets.
-The city is full of museums and small workshops, allowing you to truly experience the antiquated ambience of the city.
+Visiting Vigan will make you feel as if you have been teleported to Spain, with all the perfectly preserved buildings and cobblestone streets.
+The city is full of museums and small workshops, allowing you to truly experience the antiquated ambiance of the city.